enwida/idpRepo/documents/frontend.md

 of another time range is changed.

 Example: the user selects a daily time range and 2010-12-15 as the beginning timestamp.
 Then he/she switches to a monthly time range.
-Now data of the whole december of 2010 is shown.
+Now data of the whole December of 2010 is shown.
 Afterwards the user selects March of 2011 whereupon the corresponding data is displayed.
 When he/she now switches back to a daily time range, date for 2011-03-15 is shown.